When you’re in your 20’s and 30’s, planning for retirement doesn’t always end up at the top of your to-do list.

 Where Do I Start?

-So before you head off and have the best year ever, take a quick look at your 401k options at work.
+Take a quick look at your 401k options at work.
 See if there are any Index Fund options available and compare the expense ratio of the Index Funds to the other funds.
 You may see a big difference!
+401k partners like blooom make this process a lot easier.

 If you don't have an IRA (Traditional or Roth) set up quite yet, look into a low-cost provider like Vanguard to set up your portfolio.